fdz-marco/SandiaMySQLi/README.md

 ## Formatting Functions :: \`Fields\` and 'Values'

-**Cake** have some **_public static_** methods to formatting queries.
+**Turbine** have some **_public static_** methods to formatting queries.
 These ones are used inside the class but also can be used to formatting a query as static functions outside.

 * **->escape_string(string)** - replace special characters, alias from **_MYSQLI::real_escape_string_** if connection exists.
 * **->quote_field(string)** - quote a string with backquote.
 Example: **\`string\`**